Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Introduction

 where each $M_i$ is an irreducible finite dimensional Riemannian symmetric space of noncompact type or is homothetic to an element of the following list :

-where $p\in\N\cup\{\infty\}$. \end{theorem} The elements of the previous list are hence the irreducible infinite dimensional Riemannian symmetric spaces of noncompact type.
-Their construction is described in Section \ref{constructionspace}.\\
+where $p\in\N\cup\{\infty\}$. \end{theorem} The elements of the previous list are hence the irreducible infinite dimensional Riemannian symmetric spaces with nonpositive curvature operator.
+Their construction is described in Section \ref{constructionspace}.

+\begin{rema}If $M$ is a simply-connected symmetric space with nonpositive curvature operator then $M$ is a product $\mathcal{H}\times M'$ where $\mathcal{H}$ is a Hilbert space and $M'$ is a Riemannian symmetric space with nonpositive curvature operator and no Euclidean local de Rham factor.
+The simply-connectedness allows us to avoid Riemannian symmetric spaces with vanishing sectional cur like flat torus. \end{rema}

 The \textit{rank} of a metric space is the supremum of dimensions of Euclidean spaces isometrically embedded.
-The paper \cite{Duchesne:2011fk} was focused on some irreducible infinite dimensional Riemannian symmetric spaces of nonpositive sectional curvature with finite rank.
-For brevity, the following notation was used in \cite{Duchesne:2011fk} : $X_p(\K)$ ($p\in\N$) denotes the symmetric space $O^2(p,\infty)/O^2(p)\times O^2(\infty)$, $U^2(p,\infty)/U^2(p)\times U^2(\infty)$ or $Sp^2(p,\infty)/Sp^2(p)\times Sp^2(\infty)$ depending on wether $\K$ is the field of real, complex or quaternionic numbers.
-Actually, these spaces are the only ones to have infinite dimension and finite rank. \begin{corollary} Let $(M,g)$ be a separable Riemannian symmetric space of noncompact type.
+The paper \cite{MR3044451} was focused on some irreducible infinite dimensional Riemannian symmetric spaces of nonpositive sectional curvature with finite rank.
+For brevity, the following notation was used in \cite{MR3044451} : $X_p(\K)$ ($p\in\N$) denotes the symmetric space $O^2(p,\infty)/O^2(p)\times O^2(\infty)$, $U^2(p,\infty)/U^2(p)\times U^2(\infty)$ or $Sp^2(p,\infty)/Sp^2(p)\times Sp^2(\infty)$ depending on wether $\K$ is the field of real, complex or quaternionic numbers.
+Actually, these spaces are the only irreducible ones to have infinite dimension and finite rank. \begin{coro} Let $(M,g)$ be a separable Riemannian symmetric space with nonpositive curvature operator and no Euclidean local de Rham factor.
 The rank of $M$ is equal to its telescopic dimension.
 Moreover, if it is finite then

-where $M_i$ is an irreducible finite dimensional Riemannian symmetric space of noncompact type or is homothetic to some $X_p(\K)$. \end{corollary} The telescopic dimension of a CAT(0) space is a notion of dimension at large scale introduced in \cite{MR2558883}.\\
+where $M_i$ is an irreducible finite dimensional Riemannian symmetric space of noncompact type or is homothetic to some $X_p(\K)$. \end{coro} The telescopic dimension of a CAT(0) space is a notion of dimension at large scale introduced in \cite{MR2558883}.\\